slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - (kk) The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it.
 Good habits can range from telling the truth, to flossing.
 - long term thinking will guarantee you an easier life.
 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*
-> *'However little television you watch, watch less.' -- David McCullough*

-Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.
+- Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.

 Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.

-Here are a few snippets from my own annual review:
-GOOD:
-Health & Fitness: I was consistent with my training regimen and I’m in the best shape of my life.
-I ride my bike daily and now follow a diet that is heavy in healthy fruits and vegetables and very low in meat (still love steak!).
-I’ve also completed my third year of daily cold showers.
-Business & Career: 2017 was a record year for me.
-My company broke 7-figures, I expanded my team to 12 highly talented people, my podcast has grown to 4.5 million downloads and my books and courses are selling more than ever before.
-Finances: This has been my best year financially, I no longer have to worry about bills or look at my bank account when I want to buy something.
-However, I keep a minimalist approach to my life so I rarely spend money on “things” and instead invest in my team, friends, and family.
-Relationships: I dramatically improved my networking and social circle in 2017 and have enjoyed a great romantic relationship.
-I’m learning a lot, growing, and getting outside of my comfort zone on a daily basis.
-Personal Growth: In 2017, I gained massive clarity on who I am and what I want out of life.
-I no longer suffer from “Guru” worship and have found a way to tailor personal growth to my life in a way that brings me more joy and fulfillment.
-(Goodbye “Crush it work 18 hours a day!” mentality)
-BAD:
-Health & Fitness: The main issue with my health and fitness in 2017 was chronic pelvic and knee pain which reduces overall quality of life.
-And, as I’ve expanded my network and social circle, I’ve allowed my social drinking to increase in the past few months.
-Business & Career: Even though 2017 was a great year, Knowledge for Men did experience some growing pains.
-Early in the year, I didn’t focus heavily enough on creating systems to successfully scale the coaching side of my business and ended up overextending myself as a result.
-I also didn’t focus on scalable assets like books and online courses.
-Also an employee of mine flooded my office by accident which cost me nearly $25k in damages to the structure of the building.
-Finances: Although I made plenty of money in 2017, I didn’t do very well investing that money into long-term cash flow producing assets.
-I’ve also struggled to keep up with taxes as my income has increased.
-Relationships: Although my relationship is great, I’m still working on improving my communication with my partner so that I can show up as authentically and honestly as possible.
-I’ve also struggled to keep up with old friends while expanding my social circle.
-Personal Growth: 2017 was the first year in nearly a decade where I didn’t do much reading.
-I used to read 2-3 books a month and this year I read maybe 5 books total.
-I also stayed very close to San Diego for the entire year and didn’t travel the way that I wanted too.

-Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.

-{{link to planning: habits are plans}}

-Srinivas recommends that you also write 1000 words every morning before you do anything else.

-Focus on Building Systems

-Why You Should Record Your Conversations with Strangers

-99. See your life as a series of “hotspots.”
+- See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
+- Annual review: GOOD + BAD: Health & Fitness, Business & Career, Finances, relationships, personal growth
+- Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.
+- habits are plans
+- Srinivas recommends that you also write 1000 words every morning before you do anything else.
+- Focus on Building Systems.
+Habits are systems.

-Ask yourself for advice.
+- Ask yourself for advice.

-more mindful -> meditation
+- more mindful -> meditation

-Learn how to say no, or not to say yes
+- Learn how to say no, or not to say yes

-Focus on Showing Up not Achieving Goals
+- Focus on Showing Up not Achieving Goals.
+Don’t focus in productivity.
+- our minds are essentially accumulations of habits.

 1) Invest in long-term wellbeing
 a.
 Physical health: